javascript-tutorial/en.javascript.info/2-ui/1-document/02-dom-nodes/article.md

 setTimeout(() => document.body.style.background = '', 3000); // return back
 ```

-That was just a glimpse of the DOM's power.
+Here we used `style.background` to change the background color of `document.body`, but there are many other properties, such as:

+- `innerHTML` -- HTML contents of the node.
+- `offsetWidth` -- the node width (in pixels)
+- ...and so on.

 Soon we'll learn more ways to manipulate the DOM, but first we need to know about its structure.

 ## An example of the DOM